aegis-icons/aegis-icons/CONTRIBUTING.md

 - Apps / sites **not** having Aegis supported 2FA support.
   - Also when service has officially discontinued 3rd party 2FA support (only supporting legacy users) and no known workaround for new users.
 - **Unregulated** (crypto) currency trading / investing platforms.
-  - Checked with [WikiBit](https://www.wikibit.com), [WikiFX](https://www.wikifx.com/en/) and/or Google.
+  - Checked with [WikiBit](https://www.wikibit.com), [WikiFX](https://www.wikifx.com/en/), [P2PMarketData](https://p2pmarketdata.com/) and/or Google.
-  - If no regulation information is found, request / submission is also rejected.
+    - If regulation information isn't found from those sites or googling, request / submission is also rejected.
   - Why this restriction?
     1. So many of these platforms are scams or operate company illegally in other ways.
     2. Too many requests for these platforms and high maintenance for it.